+- d) Result in the loss of forest land or conversion of forest land to non-forest use, or involve other changes in the existing environment, which, due to their location or nature, could result in conversion of forest land to non-forest use? - □ Potentially Significant Impact □ Less than Significant Impact - □ Less Than Significant With Mitigation ⊠ No Impact Incorporated

+No Impact: The project site, including any off-site improvements, does not contain any forest lands as defined in Public Resources Code section 12220(g).
+In addition, the project is not located in the vicinity of off-site forest resources.
+Therefore, project implementation would not result in the loss or conversion of forest land to a non-forest use.
+No impact would occur.

+- e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Important Farmland or other agricultural resources, to non-agricultural use or conversion of forest land to non-forest use?

+- □ Potentially Significant Impact

+□ Less than Significant Impact

+□ Less Than Significant With Mitigation

+□ Impact

+No Impact

+Incorporated

-d) change in the loss of forest land or conversion of forest in the existing environment, which, due sion of forest land to non-forest use?
-Potentially Significant Impact Less than Significant Impact Less Than Significant With Mitigation Incorporated \boxtimes No Impact Discus ssion/Exp planation: define of off- d in Publ site fores ne project site, including any off-site improve lic Resources Code section 12220(g).
-In ad tresources.
-Therefore, project implementat o a non-forest use.
-No impact would occur. dition, the project is not located in the vicinity e) result in other changes in the existing environment a conversion of Important Farmland or other ersion of forest land to non-forest use?
-Potentially Significant Impact Less than Significant Impact Less Than Significant With Mitigation Incorporated \boxtimes No Impact Discus ssion/Exp planation: No Impact: The project site and surrounding area within a radius of one-quarter mile does not contain any active agricultural operations or lands designated as Prime Farmland, Unique Farmland, or Farmland of Statewide or Local Importance as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency.
+No Impact: The project site and surrounding area within a radius of one-quarter mile does not contain any active agricultural operations or lands designated as Prime Farmland, Unique Farmland, or Farmland of Statewide or Local Importance as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency.
 Therefore, no Prime Farmland, Unique Farmland, Farmland of Statewide or Local Importance, or active agricultural operations would be converted to a non-agricultural use.

 III.
-AIF R QUALI TY Would the proj ect: a) with or obstruct implementation of the San cable portions of the State Implementation F Potentially Significant Impact \boxtimes Less than Significant Impact Less Than Significant With Mitigation Incorporated No Impact the applicable regional air quality plan that sets forth the San Diego County Air Pollution Control District's (SDAPCD's) strategies for achieving the National Ambient Air Quality Standards (NAAQS) and California Ambient Air Quality Standards.
-The San Diego Air Basin (SDAB) is designated a non-attainment area for the federal and state ozone standard.
-Accordingly, the RAQS was developed to identify feasible emission control measures and provide expeditious progress toward attaining the standards for ozone.
-The two pollutants addressed in the RAQS are reactive organic gases (ROG) and oxides of nitrogen (NO_X), which are precursors to the formation of ozone.
-Projected increases in motor vehicle usage, population, and growth create challenges in controlling emissions and, by extension, to maintaining and improving air quality.
-The RAQS was most recently updated in 2022.
+AIR QUALITY

+- a) Conflict with or obstruct implementation of the San Diego Regional Air Quality Strategy (RAQS) or applicable portions of the State Implementation Plan (SIP)? - □ Potentially Significant Impact ⊠ Less than Significant Impact - □ Less Than Significant With Mitigation □ No Impact □ Incorporated